7 Reasons You are Gaining Weight in a Calorie Deficit

 Leptin

-Leptin is the hormone that is released by your adipose (fatty) tissue, which helps you to maintain your normal body weight.
-This hormone also aids in regulating your appetite by signaling you to know when you are full, therefore helping our maintain a proper calorie balance.
+Leptin is the hormone that is released by adipose (fatty) tissue, which helps you maintain your normal body weight.
+This hormone also aids in controlling your appetite by signaling when you are full, which is key to maintaining a proper calorie balance.

-Your leptin level is known to be proportional to your your level of body fat.
+Your leptin level is known to be proportional to your level of body fat.
 When you begin to lose weight, specifically fat mass, your leptin level will decrease as well.
-With this level being lowered it can become more difficult to feel satisfied leading you to overeat.
+This can make it more difficult to feel satisfied, which can lead to eating too much.

 Thyroid hormones